 Tickets for the family friendly train experience varies depending on the day of the week and time of year.
 For an adult ticket (16+), tickets are $45 Sunday through Thursday, $58 Fridays and Saturdays, and $82 on Christmas Eve.
 As for children, tickets are $33 Sunday through Thursday, $45 Fridays and Saturdays, and $59 on Christmas Eve.

 For families traveling a long way to Arizona, there is also an option of purchasing the Polar Express Package.
-This package includes accommodation at the Railway Hotel, dinner and breakfast at the Railway’s Grand Depot Cafe, and train tickets.
+This package includes accommodation at the Railway Hotel, dinner in the Fred Harvey Restaurant and breakfast at the Railway’s Grand Depot Cafe, and train tickets.

 Prices vary depending on the date, hotel room, and a number of people.
 However, to provide a general estimate, the cost for a family of four in late December, staying in a standard room, would be $457.